 Is the Cachicata trek difficult?

-However, we recommend that you prepare for the trek by trying to walk 10km a day, or start going to the gym a month before the trek.
-We will cover a lot of distance during the second day.
+However, we recommend that you prepare for the trek by trying to walk 10km a day or start going to the gym a month before the trek.
+We will cover a lot of distance on the second day.
 But do not worry, if you are really struggling, we have emergency horses that you can ride if you are not fit for the trek.

 How do I book This trek?

 If you are interested in booking the Cachicata Trek, please go to our website and fill out all the information under the “Book It” tab in the top right corner of the page.
 Please follow the instructions for placing the deposit.
 Once we have received your deposit, we will be able to purchase your tickets and reserve a spot for you on the tour.
 Also, to avoid any trouble, make sure that the passport number you book the trek with will still be valid when you arrive in Peru.
 Officials at Machu Picchu will check to make sure that the passport number on your ticket matches the number on your passport.